12. Verrou: a floating-point rounding errors checker

 Emulate the given rounding mode for operations instrumented with the verrou backend.
 If this option is not provided, Verrou always rounds to the nearest floating-point.
 Supported rounding modes are:

-• Stochastic rounding modes: random, average, prandom, random_det, average_det, prandom_det, random_comdet, average_comdet, prandom_comdet, random_scomdet, average_scomdet, sr_monotonic.
+• Stochastic rounding modes: random, average, prandom, random_det, average_det, prandom_det, random_comdet, average_comdet, prandom_comdet, random_scomdet, average_scomdet, sr_monotonic, sr_smonotonic.

-• Other: away_zero, farthest, float, ftz(imply checkdenorm backend).
+• Other: native[default] (similar to nearest (maybe different with --libm=instrumented), away_zero, farthest, float, ftz(imply checkdenorm backend).

 This option can be activated with the env variable VERROU_ROUNDING_MODE.